Order of Assassins: Etymology

-The Assassins were finally linked by the 19th-century orientalist Silvestre de Sacy to the Arabic word hashish using their variant names assassin and assissini in the 19th century.
+The Assassins were first linked to the Arabic word hashish by the 19th-century orientalist Silvestre de Sacy, who noted their variants assassin and assissini.
 Citing the example of one of the first written applications of the Arabic term hashish to the Ismailis by 13th-century historian Abu Shama, de Sacy demonstrated its connection to the name given to the Ismailis throughout Western scholarship.
 Following de Sacy's account, various popularizers of the "Hashishi myth" – including self-proclaimed Sufi scholar Idries Shah (who, in fact, never belonged to any Sufi tariqa nor even graduated from any university) – continue to pejoratively describe the Assassins (and, by extension, Ismailis in general) as 'druggers' who used hashish "in stupefying candidates for the ephemeral visit to paradise".
 However, the first known usage of the term hashishi has been traced back to 1122 when the Fatimid caliph al-Amir bi-Ahkami'l-Lah, himself later assassinated, employed it in derogatory reference to the Syrian.
 Used figuratively, the term hashishi connoted meanings such as outcasts or rabble.
 Without actually accusing the group of using the hashish drug, the caliph used the term in a pejorative manner.
 This label was quickly adopted by anti-Isma'ili historians and applied to the Isma'ilis of Syria and Persia.
 The spread of the term was further facilitated through military encounters, whose chroniclers adopted the term and disseminated it across Europe.
 The Crusaders and other European travelers accepted and spread myths such as the 'paradise legend', the 'leap of faith' legend, and the 'hashish legend', sewn together in the writings of Marco Polo.